EU Cookie Directive. Damaging the competitiveness of UK and EU companies.

 How many web users know what a cookie is, or what it is used for?

-Most uses when confronted with this dialog box will not know how to choose correctly.
+Most users when confronted with this dialog box will not know how to choose correctly.
 Others confused by the question will abandon the website altogether and go and find a website (that is not in the EU) that doesn’t ask them such a confusing question.
 Every time that happens the UK or EU company that lost that visitor has potentially lost some business.
 This is not good for our economy and hinders our competitive position compared to the rest of the world.

 What the EU Cookie Directive should disallow